-There are many types and brands of mouthwash on the market, and it’s easy to be confused by the colours and assortment on display at the supermarket.
+There are many types and brands of mouthwash on the market, and it’s easy to be confused by the display at the supermarket.

 A good starting point when choosing your mouthwash is to check which ingredients are used.
 While each mouthwash may be slightly different, most will include the following:

 - Alcohol: or other antimicrobial agents to help kill bacteria and other germs that contribute to tooth decay and bad breath.

 - Detergents: to help dislodge and remove food debris and loose plaque